whleucka/hyper/docs/CONSOLE.md

 Usage:   nebula [options]

 Basic options:
   -h			              Print help and exit.
   -s			              Start development server.
   -t			              Run tests.
   --help	              Print help and exit.
+  --migration-table		  Create new table migration.
+Usage: --migration-table=<table_name>
+  --migration-create		Create new empty migration.
+Usage: --migration-create=<migration_name>
   --migration-list		  List all migrations and their status.
   --migration-run		    Run all migrations that have not been run yet.
   --migration-up		    Run migration up on file.
-Usage: --migration-up=filename.php --migration-down	Run migration down on file.
-Usage: --migration-down=filename.php --migration-fresh	Create new database and run all migrations.
+Usage: --migration-up=<filename>.php --migration-down		  Run migration down on file.
+Usage: --migration-down=<filename>.php --migration-fresh		  Create new database and run all migrations.
 Be careful!
 ```

 Welcome to the console (CLI) documentation for the Nebula PHP Framework.
 This guide will introduce you to the Nebula console capabilities, how to use the `Kernel` class to execute various commands, and provide insights into some of the available commands.